 Start Your Summer with a Mini-Vacation

-Over a decade ago, my husband converted me into a college baseball fan when he took me to watch his alma mater play in Regionals in a neighboring state.
+Many years ago, my husband converted me into a college baseball fan by taking me to watch his alma mater play in Regionals.
 We basically ate, slept, and watched baseball for three full days.
 We had a wonderful time and have been avid college baseball fans ever since.

 Maximize the Family Fun

-Another great way to maximize the family fun during college baseball playoffs is to tailgate in the parking lots before some of the games.
+Another great way to maximize the family fun during college baseball playoffs is to tailgate in the parking lots before the games.
 Tailgates can be as simple as standing around your car eating snacks or as elaborate as setting up a tent and grilling a feast for your fellow fans.
-Head over to this post for some tips on tailgating with small children.

 Take the Excitement Home With You